Test-Time Training with KV Binding Is Secretly Linear Attention: Introduction

 Under this unified view, the inner loop does not perform ``meta learning'' in the conventional sense.
 Instead, it induces a structured, history-dependent mixing of query, key, and value vectors.
 This perspective resolves the empirical paradoxes identified above: gradient ascent preserves performance because sign inversions are absorbed into the learned value projection, and distributional symmetry between queries and keys is unnecessary because the mechanism operates as a feature mixer rather than a similarity-based retrieval system.

 \PAR{Practical Implications.} Unmasking TTT as Linear Attention is not just a theoretical exercise; it unlocks significant practical benefits.
-By adopting this perspective, we: \begin{itemize}[leftmargin=*, noitemsep, topsep=-2pt, parsep=4pt] \item \emph{Simplify.} We show that many components introduced in prior TTT architectures, such as weight normalization and momentum, are often redundant. \item \emph{Parallelize.} We derive a fully parallel form of TTT that achieves up to 4.0$\times$ inference throughput on attention calculation while maintaining performance. \item \emph{Generalize.} We provide systematic reduction of diverse TTT variants to a common linear attention form, suggesting that TTT is best understood as a flexible learned linear attention mechanism with enhanced representational capacity which opens up an increased design space. \end{itemize}
+By adopting this perspective, we: \begin{itemize}[leftmargin=*, noitemsep, topsep=-2pt, parsep=4pt] \item \emph{Simplify.} We show that many components introduced in prior TTT architectures, such as weight normalization and momentum, are often redundant. \item \emph{Parallelize.} We derive a fully parallel form of TTT that achieves up to 4.0$\times$ inference throughput on attention calculation while maintaining performance. \item \emph{Generalize.} We provide a systematic reduction of diverse TTT variants to a common linear attention form.
+Empirically, the full TTT model exceeds this reduced linear-attention variant only marginally ($+0.87$ perplexity on LLM, $+0.24$ dB on NVS), suggesting that the additional inner-loop machinery contributes only modest gains beyond what standard linear attention already captures. \end{itemize}

+\PAR{Conflict of Interest Disclosure.} This work was conducted at NVIDIA.
+J.L., S.E., O.L., Z.G., and R.L. are employed by or affiliated with NVIDIA.
+The paper analyzes publicly described TTT architectures and evaluates open-source implementations rather than NVIDIA-developed products or systems.
+The authors do not report additional financial conflicts of interest.